thoughtspot/thoughtspot.github.io/_admin/ts-cloud/onboarding-email-settings.md

 {: id="email"}
 ## Email settings
-To customize or otherwise manage the ThoughtSpot welcome email for your users, follow these steps.
+To customize or otherwise manage the ThoughtSpot welcome email for your users, follow these steps:

-{% include note.html content="If you want your ThoughtSpot instance to send email notifications with a custom domain name and a specific sender ID, contact ThoughtSpot Support.<br><br>

-To send email notifications from a specific email account with your domain, update the <strong>Custom admin email</strong> and <strong>From ID</strong> fields in the <strong>Admin > Application settings > Onboarding</strong> page, and contact ThoughtSpot Support to enable these settings for your application instance." %}

 1. Select the **Edit** button in the **Email Settings** section.